aayushb03/yahtzee/research/sprint3/ApplicationDeployResearch.md

 **Update: Can now access docker container on VM, however database is still wip**

 * Connect to campus vpn
+* The IP addr for the csl machine is 128.105.37.207, and the port exposed for our app is 8080
 * Click [here](http://128.105.37.207:8080)

 **[Building & Deploying Application w/Next.js](https://nextjs.org/docs/pages/building-your-application/deploying)**